owncloud/ocis/services/ocm/README.md

 The `ocm` services implements an invitation workflow which needs to be followed before creating federated shares.
 Invitations are limited to trusted instances, however.

 The list of trusted instances is managed by the `ocmproviderauthorizer` service.
 The only supported backend currently is `json` which stores the list in a json file on disk.
-Note that the `ocmproviders.json` file, which holds that configuration, is expected to be located in the root of the ocis config directory.
+Note that the `ocmproviders.json` file, which holds that configuration, is expected to be located in the root of the ocis config directory if not otherwise defined.
+See the `OCM_OCM_PROVIDER_AUTHORIZER_PROVIDERS_FILE` envvar for more details.

 Example `ocmproviders.json` file:
 ```